bogdan-patraucean/about/README.md

 # about
-Area 52: about me and my projects.
+Area 52: about me and my projects

 [me](me/readme.md)